 keywords:

-#porto, #cradleofportugal, #portwine, #6bridges, #douro, #river, invincible
+#porto, #cradleofportugal, #portwine, #6bridges, #douro, #river, #invincible

-In the city center stands a nice tower that looks over the city.
-This is the Torre dos Clérigos.
+A nice tower looks over the city from inside the city center.
+It is the Torre dos Clérigos.
 From 1910, this tower also works as a light tower for the port.
 Together with the church it is a baroque building from the 18th century.
-The tower has a height of 75m.
-Inside you can take around 225 stairs to get one of the most wonderful 360-views over Porto.
+You have to take around 225 stairs to reach the top of the 75m high tower.
+Overthere, you get one of the most wonderful 360-views over Porto.

 Perhaps you already will discovered it by yourself.
 Sometimes they write Porto, sometimes you see o Porto, oPorto, Oporto, … In the airport, they also use OPO for the city.